-The system board has a standard parallel port (CN2 - Burgundy) located at the ATX double deck ports of the board for interfacing your PC to a parallel printer.
+The system board has a standard parallel port (CN4 - Burgundy) located at the ATX double deck ports of the board for interfacing your PC to a parallel printer.
 It supports SPP, ECP, EPP and PntMode modes.
-You can select the port's mode in the Integrated Peripherals submenu of the BIOS.
+You can select the port's mode in the Integrated Peripherals submenu ("Onboard Super IO Device" field) of the BIOS.

 Setting Function SPP (Standard Parallel Port) Allows normal speed operation but in one direction only.
 ECP (Extended Capabilities Port) Allows parallel port to operate in bidirectional mode and at a speed faster than the SPP's data transfer rate.
-EPP (Enhanced Parallel Port) Allows bidirectional parallel port op- eration at maximum speed.
+EPP (Enhanced Parallel Port) Allows bidirectional parallel port operation at maximum speed.
 PntMode Allows parallel port to operate in bipolar mode.

-2.8.4 Floppy Disk Drive Connector
+2.8.4 VGA Port